Workweek and weekend: Poland

 The working week is Monday to Friday; 8 hours per day, 40 hours in total per week.
-Large malls are open on Saturdays and Sundays; many small shops are closed on Sundays.
+Large malls are open on Saturdays; many small shops are also opened on Sundays (e.g. Żabka).
 The first Sunday in which trading was banned was 11 March 2018.
 After that date all malls and shops were only allowed to trade on the first and last Sunday of each month.
 In 2019, additional restrictions limited trading to the last Sunday of every month.
 Then, in 2020, trading was prohibited on all but Sundays each year, including those leading up to Christmas and Easter.

 Bakeries, confectioners, petrol stations, florists, post offices, train stations and airports will be exempt from the ban.
 Owners will be able to open their shops as long as they serve customers themselves.

 Anyone infringing the new rules faces a fine of up to PLN 100,000 (EUR 23,900; USD 29,250).
 Repeat offenders may face a prison sentence.